YuLab-SMU/ssMOOD/public/doc/Usage.md

 \[2]. **Heatmap of Cell Counts Across Expression Levels and Clusters**

-* Visualizes the distribution of cell counts across varying expression levels and clusters using a heatmap, enabling comparative assessment of expression patterns among cell types.
+* isualizes the distribution of cell counts across varying expression levels and clusters using a heatmap. **This heatmap only appears after selecting and searching for specific genes**, enabling a focused comparative assessment of expression patterns among cell types.

 ---